Kim Kang-woo

-Kim Kang-woo (born July 11, 1978), who debuted in 2002.
+Kim Kang-woo (born 11 July 1978) is a South Korean actor who debuted in 2002.
 He is known for his work in various fields such as movies, dramas, and theater, and is a graduate of Chung-Ang University's Department of Theater and Film.
-He is best known from his roles in The Railroad, The Taste of Money, Le Grand Chef and The Missing.
+He is best known from his roles in The Railroad, The Taste of Money, Le Grand Chef, and The Missing.

 Career

+Beginning

 Kim Kang-woo majored in Theater and Film at Chung-Ang University.
+He initially debuted in 1998 as a singer in the trio Guardian after 1.5 years of training, alongside Jo Hyun-jae.
+However, the group disbanded after a single broadcast appearance due to issues with their agency.

-In early, Kim work as singer in 1998.
-In 2001, Kim made his acting debut in SBS TV Movie's and MBC Serie's Wuri's Family as bit part.
-Next Year, Kim make his first acting debut in Movie The Coast Guard while still a senior, later commenting that the role of a soldier was the only one he could get without any prior experience.
-Subsequent roles in the drama series Breathless and Three Leafed Clover earned Kim the nickname "Mr. Right" as he became known for his portrayal of honest and diligent characters.
-His first leading film role was in Jeong Jae-eun's 2005 sophomore feature The Aggressives, for which he and co-star Chun Jung-myung were the co-recipients of the "Best New Actor" award at the 6th Busan Film Critics Awards.
+In 2001, Kim transitioned to acting, appearing in bit parts in the SBS TV Movie Series and MBC Series Wuri's Family.
+In the following Year, Kim make his first acting debut in film The Coast Guard, later commenting that the role of a soldier was the only one he could get without any prior experience.
+His subsequent performances in the drama series Breathless and Three Leafed Clover earned Kim the nickname "Mr. Right" as he became known for his portrayal of honest and diligent characters.

+Transition to leading role

+His first leading film role was in Jeong Jae-eun's 2005 sophomore feature The Aggressives, for which he and co-star Chun Jung-myung were the co-recipients of the Best New Actor Award at the 6th Busan Film Critics Awards.

-In 2007, Kim starred in Park Heung-sik's The Railroad, which told the story of two strangers who reveal their inner pain to each other when they are stranded at the last railway station before the Korean Demilitarized Zone.
+In 2007, Kim starred in Park Heung-sik's film The Railroad, which told the story of two strangers who reveal their inner pain to each other when they are stranded at the last railway station before the Korean Demilitarized Zone.
 Kim was upset when the film was only released in ten theaters, and went to screenings by himself in an effort to promote the film, where he greeted and conversed with members of the audience.
-In spite of its poor box office performance, The Railroad found favour with critics, and Kim won the "Best Actor" award at the 25th Torino Film Festival.
+In spite of its poor box office performance, The Railroad found favour with critics, and Kim won the Best Actor Award at the 25th Torino Film Festival.
 Although happy to win the award, Kim found it more gratifying to observe Italian audiences responding to the film in the same way as Korean audiences, recognizing the power of film to transcend national borders.
 He also admitted to being anxious because of the increased expectations people would have over his future performances.